MagsMagnoli/fourthwall-js/README.md

 ## Usage

-This package simplifies interaction with FourthWall's API and token validation process.
+This package simplifies interaction with Fourthwall's API and token validation process.
 Below is an example of how you can use this package:

 ```typescript
 const fourthwall = new Fourthwall();